 i.
 Paul told Timothy to remain in Ephesus because it seemed that Timothy wanted to give up and run away.
 Most everyone in ministry deals with this at some time; for a few it is a constant affliction.
 There was probably both external pressure and internal pressure for him to leave.

-ii.
+iv.
 God will allow us to be in difficult situations.
 We must set our minds to meet the challenge, or we will surely give up.
 Many years ago a famous Arctic explorer put this ad in a London newspaper: “Men wanted for hazardous journey, small wages, bitter cold, long months of complete darkness, constant danger, safe return doubtful.
 Honor and recognition in case of success.”
 Thousands of men responded to the appeal because they were willing to embrace a difficult job when called to do so by a great leader.

 b.
 That you may charge some that they teach no other doctrine: Paul left Timothy with an important job to do, making it all the more important that he remain in Ephesus.
 The job was to make sure that correct doctrine was taught in Ephesus.

 i.
 No other doctrine: Paul left the Ephesian Christians with a particular set of teachings (which he had received from Jesus and the Old Testament).
 He was concerned that Timothy did everything he could to make sure the Ephesians continue in that doctrine.
 This was the first reason why it was important that Timothy remain in Ephesus.

 c.
 That you may charge some: Paul’s concern was not primarily that Timothy himself would begin to teach wrong doctrine.
 His concern was that Timothy would allow others to spread these other doctrines.
 Timothy had to stand firm against difficult people and charge some that they teach no other doctrine.
 No wonder Timothy felt like leaving Ephesus.

 i.
 In the ancient Greek, charge is a military word.
-It means “To give strict orders from a commanding officer.”
-(Wiersbe) Timothy wasn’t to present the option of correct doctrine to these some in Ephesus.
+It means “To give strict orders from a commanding officer” (Wiersbe).
+Timothy wasn’t to present the option of correct doctrine to these some in Ephesus.
 He was to command it like a military officer.

 d.
 Nor give heed to fables and endless genealogies: It seems that the great danger of these teachings (fables and endless genealogies) was that they were silly distractions.
 Timothy had to remain in Ephesus so that he could command others to ignore these speculative and silly distractions.